konstructs/konstructs.github.io/download.md

 using MinGW.
 A 32-bit binary are produced that should work on most Windows installations.

-We recommend people who use Aero to disable it before running the game.
-Follow the instructions that was kindly provided by [Henningstone](https://github.com/Henningstone):
-Right click on konstructs.exe -> Properties -> Tab "Compatibility" -> Check "Disable desktop composition"

 Press T when the program starts, enter `play.konstructs.org` and press enter.
 The client will then ask for a username and a password.
 A new server account will be created automatically if needed.

 <a class="btn btn-primary" href="https://bintray.com/artifact/download/konstructs/windows/konstructs-client-2-windows.zip">Release 2</a>